saranshj29/flight-controller-using-teensy-4.0-micro-controller/README.md

 ## 1. Introduction

-The **dRehmFlight** project aims to provide a comprehensive toolkit for building and operating VTOL (Vertical Takeoff and Landing) vehicles.
+The project aims to provide a comprehensive toolkit for building and operating VTOL (Vertical Takeoff and Landing) vehicles.
 It integrates a powerful flight controller with a straightforward coding framework that accommodates users of varying skill levels.
 The project’s design philosophy prioritizes accessibility, allowing both novices and experienced hobbyists to create their unique VTOL platforms.

 ## 2. Project Overview